Jakob Marsee is off to an impressive start in 1st major league action with the Miami Marlins

 CLEVELAND (AP) — Jakob Marsee is making quite the impression in his first major league action with the Miami Marlins.

-Marsee homered twice and drove in seven runs in Miami's 13-4 victory at Cleveland on Wednesday night.
+Marsee homered twice and matched a franchise record with seven RBIs in Miami's 13-4 victory at Cleveland on Wednesday night.
 He hit a three-run drive in the first inning, a tiebreaking two-run shot in the fifth and a two-run double in the sixth.

+The last player to drive in seven runs for the Marlins was Adam Duvall on April 13, 2021, at Atlanta.

+“It's obviously an honor and super special,” Marsee said about adding his name to the team's record book.
+“But I mean, that stuff, like doesn't really matter to me.
+I just want to win, so anything I can do to help the team win.”

 The speedy center fielder also singled and swiped second in the second, but he was stranded when Heriberto Hernández struck out swinging.
 He robbed Steven Kwan of a base hit with a sliding grab for the final out of the third.